Stephen-Seo/swaybar_info/README.md

 ## Net devices

-If you want to have a "fallback" network device to check on (such as a wifi-dongle), you can specify multipole network devices to "--netdev=...".
+If you want to have a "fallback" network device to check on (such as a wifi-dongle), you can specify multiple network devices to "--netdev=...".

 The first network device that does not error out when fetching info will be used.